 4. Check Your Learning Process

 Learning is better when you’ve set your own learning standards.
 Regardless of grades, measure your progress against personal learning goals.
+Schools teach us to use grades.
+You’ll have to come up with a more meaningful way to measure your learning.

 5. Understand Your Learning Approach